agricolab/tool-dimep/docs/source/support.rst

 Strictness
 ----------

 One of the findings was that very strict threshold-based approaches like Bradnam or Loyda are better able to recover the latent waveform, but at the cost of a low reliability, as many trials can not be measured and are assigned as zero.
-This asssignment of zeros can be interpreted as strictness, and can be estimated by plotting the empirical CDF
+This asssignment of zeros can be interpreted as strictness, and can be estimated by plotting the empirical CDF.
+The farther to the right an algorithm starts to assign values, the stricter it is.
+Strictness can be good or bad, depending on whether you are ok with having to discard a lot of trials.

 .. image:: _static/ecdf_algorithms.png